rakeshkurakula/explore_agents/README.md

 This will execute the tasks sequentially and print the final simulated trading summary.

 The example simulates a trading workflow only and is not financial advice.

+## Dashboard

+A small dashboard in the `dashboard` folder demonstrates live trade updates and options concepts using Express and React.
+See [dashboard/README.md](dashboard/README.md) for setup details.
+All components are provided for educational purposes only.